-As we celebrate the 140 years of St Lawrence College in 2019, it is clear that throughout this time the School has stood for
+As we celebrated the 140 years of St Lawrence College in 2019, it became clear that throughout this time the School has stood for

 - supporting a broad range of people within the local community

 - fulfilling the personal potential of each pupil - many of whom differ by their academic ability, socio-economic group and nationality

 - creating a nurturing environment which enables children to become happy, fulfilled individuals

 - striving for excellence in everything we do.

 The local, national and international community has seen the impact of these values by the School

 - celebrating diversity whilst drawing upon its Christian foundations

 - instilling a strong moral code and an understanding of others.

 “Although much has changed since St Lawrence College began in 1879, the ethos and principles of its founders continues to inspire our core mission.
 We are a community made stronger by our diversity and an awareness of the challenges faced by others.
 Our pupils experience the values of kindness and tolerance for the good of a world which they hope to shape and in which they make a difference.
 The development of intellectual curiosity, life skills and values will make them first class national and world citizens.
 We offer all pupils, irrespective of their background and ability, an outstanding education based on the highest possible standards of teaching and learning, of faith-based and moral development, and of pastoral care.
 At St Lawrence College, pupils are able to develop their particular interests to the full and open their eyes to new passions that will stay with them for years to come.”
 Mike Bolton, Chairman of Governors